Arasalar River

-The river Arasalar is a river that flows through Tamil Nadu and Pudducherry, and a tributary of Kaveri river which splits into 5 different rivers when it enters into Thanjavur district from Trichy.
+The river Arasalar is a river that flows through Tamil Nadu and Pudducherry, and a distributary of Kaveri river which splits into 5 different rivers when it enters into Thanjavur district from Trichy.
 It separates from river Kaveri in the place near Pullambadi where the Kaveri is stopped by Lower Anaicut and from Thiruvaiyaru.
 The river is one of the seven rivers that run in the Karaikal region of Puducherry.

 River pollution

 Findings of Central Pollution Control Board had revealed that the river is polluted by high concentrations of nitrate and chromium due to mixing of sewage water into the river stream and industrial activities in 2013.
-The river has the highest arsenic concentration among all rivers in India (13.33 µg/L at Porakudi).
+The river has the highest arsenic concentration among all rivers in India (13.33 μg/L at Porakudi).

 River course

 The river takes is course from Thiruvaiyaru of Thanjavur where it branches from Kaveri, travels through Kumbakonam.
 It runs a distance of 11.2 km before emptying itself into the sea of Bay of Bengal at Karaikal, east of Akalanganni.
 The river forms the natural boundary line separating Neravy from Thirunallar on the north-west and Karaikal on the north-east.
 The river also feeds other smaller rivers such as Nattar, Vanjiar and Nular.